blbadger/blbadger.github.io/julia-sets.md

 The resolution settings (determined by h_range and w_range) are not very high in the image above because this program is very slow: it sequentially calculates each individual point in the complex array.
 The image above took nearly 10 minutes to make!

-Luckily we can speed things up substantially by calculating many points simultaneously.
-The idea is to apply (1) to every value of `z_array` at once, and make a boolean array corresponding to the elements of `z_array` that have diverged at each iteration.
+Luckily we can speed things up substantially by calculating many points simultaneously (well not really truly simultaneously, but using an optimized c array we can pretend that the calculations are happening a the same time) with numpy.
+The idea is to apply (1) to every value of `z_array`, and make a boolean array corresponding to the elements of `z_array` that have diverged at each iteration.
 The complex number array setup is the same as above, but we initialize another array `not_already_diverged` that is the same size as the `iterations_till_divergence` array but is boolean, with `True` everywhere as well as `diverged_in_past`, which is all `False` to begin with.

 ```python
 import numpy as np